 You say mahi-mahi, I say dolphin.
+And when you say mahi-mahi chowder, I say good.

 If you ever visit a restaurant in the Outer Banks of North Carolina and see “dolphin” on the menu, don’t panic.
 We don’t eat Flipper here.
 (Note to younger readers: type “Flipper the dolphin” into your favorite search engine.)
 Dolphin, or dolphinfish, is another name for mahi-mahi.
 Old-school fishermen and long-time OBX residents still call it dolphin, but most restaurants and marketing folks have started referring to it as mahi-mahi to avoid confusion with the mammal.

-When the generous folks at Anolon® offered to send me some of their new Nouvelle Copper Stainless Steel cookware, I fell in love with the 4-quart covered chef’s casserole and knew immediately it would be a great vehicle for fish chowder.
+When the generous folks at Anolon® offered to send me some of their new Nouvelle Copper Stainless Steel cookware, I fell in love with the 4-quart covered chef’s casserole (affiliate link) and knew immediately it would be a great vehicle for fish chowder.
 I went to my local fish market and picked up some fresh dolphin.

 This line of pans is a health-conscious cook’s dream.
 You don’t have to use much oil and nothing sticks!
 You get the benefits of a nonstick surface, even though the pan is stainless steel.
 You can still get a nice sear on meats and clean-up is super easy.
 I had bits of tomato and onion stuck to the pan and all I had to do was wipe it once with a sponge and it was perfectly clean.
 No soaking or scrubbing was required.

-This chowder is much better on the second day once the flavors have had a chance to blend.
-I like to make the base one day, refrigerate it and then heat it up and add the fish the next day.
+This mahi-mahi chowder is much better on the second day once the flavors have had a chance to blend.
+I like to make the base one day, refrigerate it, then heat it up and add the fish the next day.
 This would be a great, quick meal for a busy weeknight.
 Make your base on Sunday, pick up fresh fish and a baguette on your way home from work on Monday and dinner will be on the table in less than 30 minutes.

 You might also want to follow Anolon®: